WhoIsSethDaniel/nvim-go-client-examples/README.md

 the msgpack RPC mechanism (see :help [msgpack-rpc](https://neovim.io/doc/user/api.html#msgpack-rpc) for more info).
 You don't actually need to know anything about the msgpack protocol.
 If you want to learn more you can start [here](https://msgpack.org/index.html).

-First you need to download the one dependency (go-client):
+First you need to download the one dependency (go-client).
+From within the nvim-go-client-examples directory run:

 ```
-cd nvim-go-client-examples
 go mod download
 ```

-To build the project simply run make in the project directory
+To build the project simply run make in the project directory.

 ```
-cd nvim-go-client-examples
 make
 ```

 This should build the 'nvim-go-client-example' program.
 This is the 'host' that will be talking to Neovim.
 By default the host talks to Neovim over stdout/stdin.

 To verify the 'host' works as expected you should run:

 ```
 ./nvim-go-client-example -h
 ```

 The output should be something like this:

 ```
 Usage of ./nvim-go-client-example:
   -location .vim file